harichristensen/DiscordBots/README.md

 Purpose:
-DiscordBots in an Node.js script that allows someone in a discord server to pay to advertise in the server.
+DiscordBots is a Node.js script that allows someone in a discord server to pay to advertise in the server.
-It is a collection of bots coded with Node.js that uses Discord.js and PayPal integration to take an advertisement order requests, create a payment through Paypal, detect if it was paid, and then send the message of their advertisement into the server.
+A bot will interact with a user, provide a payment link, and give the user proper permissions once payment completion is detected.
+React website hosted by Heroku, shows different product packages, accepts payment using PayPal, and stores information in MongoDB database
+Coded with Node.js using Replit, React for the website, PayPal API for payment source Discord.js for bot scripting, MongoDB for cloud database
+Website: https://disc-site.herokuapp.com/ (might be slow for first connection as it’s free hosting)

 Done:
-Discord bot that provides advertisement options to a member of the
+Discord bot that provides advertisement options to a member of the discord server Created Point of Sale website using React

 TODO:
-Integrate Paypal to create and accept payments
+Send payment information to cloud database
 Bot to send advertisement message
 Bot to send announcements
 Bot to track payroll for server staff